Detention of vulnerable applicants

 The Public Custody Centres Regulation explicitly provides that children cannot be detained in these centres, unless they are accompanied by at least one of the parents or their legal representative, who are taken into public custody.[2]

-According to the amended Aliens Act, in case the foreigner declares that he or she is a minor and cannot prove his or her age, if there are serious doubts about his minority, he or she will be considered an adult.[3]
-In this situation, IGI requests an age assessment, with his or her prior consent.[4]
-As a consequence the child will be treated as an adult and placed in detention pending the age assessment, until his or her age is confirmed.
+According to the amended Aliens Act, in case the foreigner declares that they are a minor and cannot prove their age, if there are serious doubts about his minority, they will be considered an adult.[3]
+In this situation, IGI requests an age assessment, with their prior consent.[4]
+As a consequence the child will be treated as an adult and placed in detention pending the age assessment, until their age is confirmed.

 CNRR reported that in 2022, there were no accompanied children, families or other vulnerable persons detained in Arad or Otopeni.[7]